onap/oom/docs/OOM User Guide/oom_user_guide.rst

     type: NodePort

 First of all, note that this file is really two service specification in a single file: the mariadb service and the mso service.
 In some circumstances it may be possible to hide some of the complexity of the containers/pods by hiding them behind a single service.

 The mariadb service specification is quite simple; other than the name the only section of interest is the nodePort specification.
-When containers require exposing ports to the world outside of a kubernetes namespace, there is a potential for port conflict.
-To resolve this potential port conflict kubernetes uses the concept of a nodePort that is mapped one-to-one with a port within the namespace.
+When containers require exposing ports to the world outside of a Kubernetes namespace, there is a potential for port conflict.
+To resolve this potential port conflict Kubernetes uses the concept of a nodePort that is mapped one-to-one with a port within the namespace.
 In this case the port 3306 (which was defined in the db-deployment.yaml file) is mapped to 30252 externally thus avoiding the conflict that would have arisen from deployment multiple mariadb containers.